Speech Therapy

 Lesson Outline

 S: Alexandra was seen at the Batt School for therapeutic intervention for both a language and speech-sound disorder.
-She was completing a puzzle when the session began and continued to work on puzzles with the SLP.
-Alexandra was eager to work with the SLP and very engaged throughout the session.
+She was eager to play/work with SLP throughout the session.
 Play-based therapy techniques and structured language tasks were utilized throughout the session to target POC goals.
-O: Alexandra first completed an expressive spatial concepts activity in which she was asked to identify the spatial concept provided given a visual/picture (e.g. a picture of a cow behind a barn with the prompt, “Where is the cow?”).
+O: Alexandra began with producing /r/ blends in words when provided with an initial model.
+She completed the activity with 50% accuracy.
+After, Alexandra produced /sh/ in the initial position of words when provided with an initial model.
 She completed the activity with 60% accuracy.
-Next, Alexandra described and asked questions about a picture utilizing increased MLU (3+ word utterances).
-She completed the activity with 70% accuracy.
-Lastly, Alexandra produced target sounds /r/ and /sh/ when provided a model.
-She produced the the /r/ sound across all positions with 40% accuracy and the /sh/ sound in the initial position of words with 25%.
-A: Alexandra displays some progress/stability on POC goals.
-She was reprobed with /sh/ sound and displays increased stimulability in targeted production.
+Next, Alexandra answered mixed “wh” questions provided structured language tasks.
+She completed the activity with 45% accuracy.
+Then, she completed a spatial concepts activity in which she was asked to identify the spatial concept provided given a picture and a field of visual supports (e.g. a picture of a cow behind a barn with the prompt, “Where is the cow?”, and visual supports for “in front” and “behind”).
+Alexandra completed the activity with 70% accuracy.
+Lastly, throughout the session, Alexandra described and asked questions about picture scenes provided utilizing increased MLU (3+ word utterances) with 85% accuracy.
+A: Alexandra displays progress/stability on POC goals.
+MLU goal approaching mastery.
 P: Continue POC.
+Monitor MLU goal to determine mastery.

 Session Minutes